Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 With his lunchbox by the floor.

-Chad is standing in the kitchen with his head facing up to the cabinet.
+So sometime between midnight and 6 a.m., Chad is standing in the kitchen with his head facing up to the cabinet.

-We know his head is facing up because if you remember the testimony from the medical examiner yesterday, she said that the trajectory from that bullet was down to up.
+We know his head is facing up because if you remember the testimony from the medical examiner yesterday, she said the trajectory from that bullet was down to up.

-So what is that inference?
+So what does that inference?

 So he's standing with his head to the cabinet, his back to where the shooter is.